avivl/cloud-sre-agent/docs/ENHANCED_PROMPT_GENERATION.md

 ## Conclusion

-The Enhanced Dynamic Prompt Generation System represents a significant advancement in AI-powered code generation.
+The Dynamic Prompt Generation System represents a significant advancement in AI-powered code generation.
 By combining meta-prompt generation, specialized templates, and adaptive strategy selection, it provides:

 - **Higher Quality Code**: Context-aware, domain-specific generation
 - **Better Reliability**: Multiple fallback layers and validation
 - **Cost Efficiency**: Intelligent caching and optimization
 - **Adaptive Intelligence**: Automatic strategy selection based on context

-This system transforms the Gemini SRE Agent from a simple log analyzer into an intelligent, context-aware code generation engine that can handle the full spectrum of SRE challenges with superior results.
+This system transforms the Cloud SRE Agent from a simple log analyzer into an intelligent, context-aware code generation engine that can handle the full spectrum of SRE challenges with superior results.